linusLau-dws/aleave2/README.md

 5. A dialog will appear at the bottom right corner of the screen.
 Click locate to open the container folder.
 ![5](https://drive.google.com/uc?export=view&id=11EJkYDkQncdL2s6J2gnlrC_v26ein_UX)

+Now you may upload the generated file to Play Console.